konradybcio/PinePhonePkg/README.md

 -----

-For simplefb you probably want to chainload this from p-boot,
+For simplefb you probably want to chainload this from p-boot, it didn't really work for me before but I can't debug it yet.

 </br>